Gene E. Robinson, Director

 Our research is creative, collaborative and innovative.
 We focus on the significant problems facing humanity, such as treating chronic human diseases, managing new and emerging pests and pathogens, and maintaining an abundant and healthy food supply.
 We also address fundamental questions in science, such as the origin of life, or how the brain works.
 Genomic biology will continue to help solve some of these grand challenges in health, technology, and our environment.
 The integrative, interdisciplinary and collegial approach of the IGB has made remarkable and pathbreaking advances.
 I hope you will join us as we continue on our journey.

-The IGB is constantly evolving, and every two years the institute and the research themes are reviewed by the External Advisory Board.
-Members of this board are selected from a broad range of disciplines and embody leadership within their field.
+The IGB is constantly evolving, with all aspects of the institute under review annually and biennially by specialized boards selected from a broad range of disciplines which embody leadership within their field.

 World Food Center